We hope you enjoy your visit to our historic landscape, free and open to all!

 Food and Dining

 The Arnold Arboretum welcomes visitors but must also protect its world-class collection of plants and historic landscape.
-Picnicking on the grounds is not permitted, and barbeques are prohibited.
+Picnicking on the grounds is not permitted, and barbecues are prohibited.

 Preventing Ticks on People & Pets

-Experts predict that natural areas and parks like the Arboretum may host larger than usual tick populations this year.
-This problem stems from a variety of environmental factors, which have been compounded by a mild winter.
+Experts have found that natural areas and parks like the Arboretum have growing tick populations due to a variety of environmental factors, including milder winters.
 Here are some tips to protect yourself:

 - Avoid wooded and bushy areas with high grass and leaf litter.